zendesk/go-generics/README.md

 Functions **not** prefixed with Go will run serially, and may be tuned with the below options:
 - RateLimitOption: Limits maximum iterations that may be executed over a specified timeframe
-    - e.g. functions.RandomOrderOption(10, time.Second)
+    - e.g. functions.RateLimitOption(10, time.Second)
-- RetryOption: Retries a function if it returns an error with progressive backoff
+- RetryOption: Retries a function if it returns an error with linear progressive backoff (backoff duration * retry number)
     - e.g. functions.RetryOption(3, time.Millisecond * 500)
 - RandomOrderOption: The targeted function will randomly order its execution rather than iterating over elements in the provided order
 - DiscardResultIfErrOption: Mapping functions will discard results when errors are returned